-One thing all of the IRAs above have in common is they allow the individuals who hold them flexibility in investment options— including mutual funds, property, stocks, bonds, ETFs, and annuities.
+One thing all of the IRAs above have in common is they offer the individuals who hold them a lot of flexibility in investment choices — including mutual funds, property, stocks, bonds, ETFs, annuities, and more.
 As a result, IRA investors can have a big say in what their retirement portfolio will look like.

 Diversification is chief among an investor’s risk management tools.
 A diversification strategy means spreading money across multiple asset classes, such as stocks and bonds.
 A portfolio can be further diversified within each asset class.
 For example, diverse stock holdings might include stocks from companies of different sizes, sectors, and geographical locations.

 Diversification helps minimize the effects market risk can have on an investor’s portfolio.
 There are two main types: market risk, also called systematic risk, and specific or unsystematic risk.

 Systematic risk is caused by factors that have a broad impact on the market as a whole, such as inflation or a global pandemic.
 Unfortunately, there’s not much an investor can do about this sort of risk, unless you’re an active investor familiar with hedging strategies.

-Unsystematic risks, on the hand, are limited to individual companies, industries, or geographies.
+The second type of market risk, unsystematic risk, is limited to individual companies, industries, or geographies.
 For instance, a workers’ strike at a factory could halt production and drag down an automaker’s stock price.

 Diversification helps mitigate unsystematic risk.
 So, if an individual holds stocks in hundreds of different companies, one poorly performing company may have minimal negative impact on their portfolio’s performance.
 While diversification cannot prevent the risk of loss entirely, it may help individuals’ portfolios less vulnerable to market volatility.

 Time Horizon for Investments